Imanity-Software/ImanitySpigot-wiki/README.md

 * [Discord](https://discord.gg/GBZKR3n)

 ![](https://i.imgur.com/lQgR1yZ.png)
+Regular: (Purchase right here) (IP Limit: 2, Can purchase extra in our discord server, up to 7)
 - 1.8.8 PaperSpigot based, but with 1.7-1.15.2 client compatibility.
 (ViaVersion & ViaRewind Built-In)
 - Automatic updater, the server will automatically download the server jar and other libraries if there is a new version available.
 It means you don't have to redownload everything whenever we push an update to the MC-Market.
 - Configurable Cave Generation (Badlion 6.0 Cave), you can configure how will your [all] ores in the world to be generated.